 - will not fly over people and vehicles (moving or stationary) and remain a minimum of 50 feet from individuals and property

 - will not fly within 200 feet of the large shelter or the viewing platform at the Point

 - will not be flown over park buildings or structures

 - will not intentionally disturb or harass wildlife or other park visitors

 - will not be flown in high winds or adverse weather conditions

 - will not interfere with park rescue operations or programs

 - will not fly below the canyon rim

 Park staff has the authority to enforce regulations and check permits at any time and violations of the rules can result in a revocation of permit privileges.

 NOTE: Because of the high use by visitors and concentration of structures, drone operation at the main viewpoint of Dead Horse Point is illegal.
-Operators must hike at least a short distance and get away from the developed rim to comply with regulations.
+Operators must hike at least 200 feet and get away from the developed rim to comply with regulations.